Consumer behavior in marketing

 Time & frequency of purchase

-No point in running a store that only opens in the afternoon, when consumers want to shop in the morning.
+There's no point in running a store that only opens in the afternoon, when consumers want to shop in the morning.

 Check out the purchase patterns of consumers and give them what they want.
 What they need.
 For ecommerce sites, this is less of an issue.
 But, they should be wise to the fact that customer service will need to be 24/7.